yieldless/all

 Tuple-aware parallel combinators that share cancellation.

-yieldless/all gives you helpers for tuple-returning parallel work: all(tasks) waits for every task or aborts siblings on the first error, race(tasks) resolves with the first settled result and aborts the rest, and mapLimit(items, mapper, options) processes a collection with bounded concurrency.
+yieldless/all gives you helpers for tuple-returning parallel work: all(tasks) waits for every task or aborts siblings on the first error, allSettled(tasks) runs every task to completion and reports each tuple, race(tasks) resolves with the first settled result and aborts the rest, and mapLimit(items, mapper, options) processes a collection with bounded concurrency.

 Exports